-For detailed information on the most recent Management Engineering program and curriculum, please visit the Undergraduate Studies Calendar.
+For detailed information on the most recent Nanotechnology Engineering program and curriculum, please visit the Undergraduate Studies Calendar.

 For previous versions, please see the List of Undergraduate Studies Archived Calendars.
 In this link, select the year your program began.
 Then in the sidebar, click on "Faculty of Engineering", then "Bachelor of Applied Science and Bachelor of Software Engineering Specific Degree Requirements", and then "Nanotechnology Engineering".

 Students in the Nanotechnology Engineering program are able to specialize in the second half of their third year (3B term) as well as their fourth year (4A and 4B term) by selecting technical electives from the List of Technical Electives.
 The set of technical elective courses covers a broad range of topics in the field of nanotechnology.
 To remain relevant, these technical elective courses are subject to change, based on the evolution of the field of nanotechnology.

 Nanotechnology Engineering students who wish to enrich their education further may elect to take one of the five available Options.
 General information about Degree Options can be found at: Options and Electives for Engineering Students.
 The mathematics, life sciences, and physical sciences options are only open to students who maintain cumulative averages of 80% or higher.

 - Management Sciences Option